Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 06. Extra memory cards (make sure they are fast writing!)

-Bringing several memory cards with you is actually helpful on any trip.
+Bringing several memory cards with you is helpful on any trip.
 But since you’ll shoot the Aurora Borealis in RAW format, it is especially vital to have several memory cards at your disposal.
 RAW files are huge and you’ll take lots of pictures, trust me.

 Another tip is to opt for fast-writing memory cards.
 You don’t want to have the most beautiful display of the Northern Lights before you and your camera freeze as it writes on the card (happened to me on the first night).